schtlgtch/ECE6258_CNNevaluation/README.md

 arg3 is the object class filter : '0' for chairs, '1' for table and '2' for sofas.
 arg4 is the distortion filter : '0' for the original, '1' for the equalized, '2' for the blurred 2, '3' for the blurred 5, '4' for the blurred 7, '5' for the ligthened, '6' for the very lightened and '7' for the darkened.
 arg5 is the knob to proceed to the 'comparison' feature for accuracy relative to original images.
+arg6 is the knob to limit the number of samples considered -- e.g. -l 10 takes the first ten images.
+arg7 is to set the previous selection to a rndom pooling instead of taking the first images.

 Let us present some examples
 ```
 python analyse.py -f pickles/mobile_dist.pickle -p yes -feat time
 ```
-Display a scatter plot of elapsed time for all distortions for all images for the MobileNet recognition.
+Displays a scatter plot of elapsed time for all distortions for all images for the MobileNet recognition.

 ```
 python analyse.py -f pickles/mobile_dist.pickle -p yes -feat time -obj 0 -dist 1
 ```
-Display a scatter plot of elapsed time for equalized chair images for the MobileNet recognition.
+Displays a scatter plot of elapsed time for equalized chair images for the MobileNet recognition.

 ```
 python analyse.py -f pickles/mobile_dist.pickle -p yes -feat accuracy -obj 2 -dist 5
 ```
-Display a scatter plot of the accuracy along with statistics in the console for ligthened sofa images recognised with MobileNet.
+Displays a scatter plot of the accuracy along with statistics in the console for ligthened sofa images recognised with MobileNet.

 ```
 python analyse.py -f pickles/mobile_dist.pickle -p yes -feat comparison